Fearinn/TratoTech/README.md

 This project uses a fake API from **json-server**.
 You need to run it locally in order to use all features of the application.

-Download the repositor and run the following commands:
+Download the repositor and follow these steps:

 - `npm install`
-- `npm run server`
+- `npm run server` (make sure it uses localhost:3000)
+- use `npm run start` to run the application locally or use the version hosted in Vercel.

 ## 👨‍💻 Tech stack